Getting started with Webflow & Progressier

 5Get your install link

-Progressier provides you with a link to a unique install page that looks like this: install.page/covid.
+Progressier provides you with a link to a unique installation page that looks like this: install.page/covid.
 Share it with your users or customers so they can install your app.

 Under the hood